 By Glen C. Strathy

-When we write, we can be in one of two different states of mind -- either the open mode or the closed mode.
+When we write, we can be in one of two states of mind -- either the open mode or the closed mode.
 The table below summarizes the differences between them.

-On the other hand, the Closed Mode is the Critical Mode.
+On the other hand, the Closed mode is the critical mode.
 It is the state of mind that helps you spot what needs improvement or reject whatever fails to meet your highest standards.
-Being in the Closed Mode helps a lot with editing, revising, or proofreading a piece of writing.
+Being in the closed mode helps a lot with editing, revising, or proofreading a piece of writing.

 I believe this is because everyone is born with a creative self, but we develop our critical self as we grow up.